Wordle and beyond: How games are impacting publisher newsletters

 Community building and engagement

-Based on analysis from the Conversations Science team at Twitter, there were ~500,000 tweets per day about Wordle at one point.
+Based on analysis from the Conversations Data Science team at Twitter, there were ~500,000 tweets per day about Wordle at one point.

 The New York Times understands this dynamic, creating gaming content that not only entertains but also nurtures a sense of belonging.
 In recognizing the global nature of its audience, The New York Times’ crosswords group introduced their first word-free game: Tiles.